-CONCERNS about this project are numerous and far-reaching:
+CONCERNS about this application for development are numerous and far-reaching:

 (Comments in black are original to the first Catalyst Capital Partners application for development in 2019 that was eventually withdrawn.
 Comments in red are applicable to the current Catalyst Capital Partners application for development in 2020.
 Many of the concerns remain the same.)

 This would be the largest multi-family development in all of Western North Carolina.
-As proposed (802 units), it has 50% more residential units than the next largest development plus the 128,000 square feet of commercial space. * UPDATE: New application of 660 residential units would still be the largest apartment complex to date in WNC, is still not connected to a major transportation corridor, and is still in an environmentally sensitive area not suitable for large scale development.
-There are nearly 200 more units proposed here than in the Asheland/Coxe project that is downtown one block from the main transit station (which currently at 474 units).
+As proposed (802 units), it has 50% more residential units than the next largest development plus the 128,000 square feet of commercial space. *UPDATE: New application of 660 residential units would still be the largest apartment complex to date in WNC (now after the Busbee project on Sweeten Creek Rd.), is still not connected to a major transportation corridor, and is still in an environmentally sensitive area not suitable for large scale development - almost half of the land is in the floodway or floodplain.
+There are nearly 200 more units proposed here than in the Asheland/Coxe project that is downtown one block from the main transit station (which plans 474 units).
 This would be bigger than anything downtown.
 This 55 acre parcel is an island within the floodplain - only approximately 30 acres of this island are potentially developable, and this application aims to max out these acres.
 There is a reason multiple other developers over the years have walked away from this parcel.
-The only access to this dry 30 acres is through the floodplain.
+The only access to this dry 30 acre island is through the floodplain.
 30 acres x 12 units/acre allowed density would equal approximately 360 units in a PUD, not the proposed 660 units.
 It is 3x larger than a typical large multi-family development which would have 200-300 units.
 This land is not located on a major transportation corridor and is surrounded on three sides by low-density residential neighborhoods.
-Most large multi-family projects in WNC have entrances on 4-lane highways or egress to multiple roadways, and do not connect directly to existing residential neighborhoods.
-This project's entrance would be on a winding 2-lane road with no pedestrian infrastructure that connects to existing narrow residential streets to get to the most convenient public transit and closest neighborhood services (grocery, pharmacy, bank, schools, parks). *UPDATE: The effect on surrounding residential streets is still not addressed or even considered in their Traffic Impact Analysis.
+Most large multi-family projects in WNC have multiple entrances on 4-lane highways or egress to multiple roadways, and do not connect directly to existing residential neighborhoods.
+This project's one entrance would be on a winding 2-lane road with no pedestrian infrastructure that connects to existing narrow residential streets to get to the most convenient public transit and closest neighborhood services (grocery, pharmacy, bank, schools, parks). *UPDATE: The effect on surrounding residential streets is still not addressed or even considered in their Traffic Impact Analysis.
 Only the addition of one left turn lane is proposed for the misaligned, confusing Sand Hill Rd. intersections that would serve the northern end of this proposed development.
-The I-26 Connector project that would be the closest appropriate infrastructure for a development of this scale is now likely delayed until year 2030/beyond, and this development does not propose to connect to it or Hwy 191 directly.
+The I-26 Connector project that would be the closest appropriate infrastructure for a development of this scale is now likely delayed until year 2030/beyond, and this development does not propose to connect to it or to Hwy 191 directly.
 There would be no safe access into or out of this development except by car.

 Police, Fire, EMS response to this County development that is surrounded by the City is a concern.
 This parcel is in the County's Asheville Suburban Fire District, meaning the City provides the services, yet the Asheville Suburban Fire District pays the second lowest tax rates in the County.
 The closest Fire Stations, Stations 6,10, and 11, are all City of Asheville Fire Stations located 1.7, 2.8, and 3.5 miles away.
 The closest Police Station is also City of Asheville on Haywood Road in West Asheville.
 If the County were to respond, it will be from the new Enka/Candler Station #3 farther away at 3.2 miles distance.
 The surrounding City of Asheville roads that emergency vehicles would necessarily use for access to this development are inadequate for the emergency vehicles, as is the crumbling, misaligned DOT bridge on S. Bear Creek Rd.
 Traffic calming measures on Wendover Road have been rejected in the past due to concerns about fire truck access for just the existing residential population.
 Pedestrians, cyclists, and school bus riders will be in danger at the surrounding intersections, roads, and sidewalks because of the lack of infrastructure and increased local and cut-through traffic.
 Sand Hill Rd. currently lacks guard rails to protect vehicles, pedestrians, and bikes from a steep 45 ft. drop-off into Hominy Creek and would see a drastic increase in use.
 The filling and addition of impervious surface in this flood storage area will increase the potential for catastrophic flooding for houses and businesses upstream and downstream.
 Public safety around this proposed development is currently poor and will only deteriorate more without significant investment by NCDOT and the City of Asheville (taxpayers).